laminas/laminas-db/docs/book/adapters/adapter-aware-trait.md

 ### Get Instance of Class

 [Retrieving an instance](https://docs.laminas.dev/laminas-servicemanager/quick-start/#3-retrieving-objects)
-of the `Example` with a database adapter:
+of the `Example` class with a database adapter:

 ```php
 /** @var Example $example */